 Birth in Water

-The mother or father can bring the baby out of the water over 5-7 seconds.
+The baby can be gently lifted out of the water over 5-7 seconds.
 Over-stimulation should be avoided so baby doesn’t gasp for breath while submerged.
 If the cord is pulsing then the baby’s getting oxygenated blood.
 Midwives report that water-born babies are calmer and slower to transition so might not appear to breath as quickly as land-babies.
 First breaths are often smaller and slower.

 Special Conditions that Benefit from Water Birth